AP source: Falcons trade receiver Mohamed Sanu to Patriots - WHIZ News

 The 30-year-old Sanu heads to the reigning Super Bowl champion Patriots (7-0).
 He gives quarterback Tom Brady another target in a dynamic offense that leads the league in scoring at nearly 32 points a game.

-Sanu has 33 receptions for 313 yards and one touchdown this season.
+Sanu has 33 receptions for 313 yards and one touchdown this season, his fourth with the Falcons after spending his first four years with the Cincinnati Bengals.

+He had a career-high 67 catches for the Falcons in 2017 and followed up with 66 catches for a career-best 838 yards last season.

+Sanu tweeted his excitement at joining the Patriots and thanked the Falcons organization, including owner Arthur Blank, general manager Thomas Dimitroff and coach Dan Quinn.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com